dannymcclain/Relay/README.md

-# 📡 Relay
+# Relay

-### A Chrome extension that shows tabs from your synced devices on your New Tab page.
+### Quickly access your synced tabs.

-Special thanks to [Nick](https://github.com/nickfranciosi) for helping me with the JS and teaching me some fun stuff along the way.
+Relay is a free Chrome extension that gives you quick and easy access to the tabs synced across your devices.